 Matthias Bussonnier is postdoc at UC Berkeley BIDS and a core developer of the Jupyter and IPython project, where he is working in close collaboration with Google to bring real-time collaboration to the Jupyter environment.

-Paul Ivanov is a senior software engineer at Bloomberg LP working on IPython- and Jupyter-related open source projects.
+Paul Ivanov is a member of the Jupyter Steering Council and a senior software engineer at Bloomberg LP working on IPython- and Jupyter-related open source projects.
 Previously, Paul worked on backend and data engineering at Disqus; was a code monkey at the Brain Imaging Center at UC Berkeley, where he worked on IPython and taught at UC Berkeley’s Python bootcamps; worked in Bruno Olshausen’s lab at the Redwood Center for Theoretical Neuroscience; and was a PhD candidate in the Vision Science program at UC Berkeley.
 He holds a degree in computer science from UC Davis.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org